GoogleChrome/developer.chrome.com/site/en/docs/puppeteer/ssr/index.md

 When your page is being rendered by headless Chrome on the server, it may be helpful for the page's client-side logic to know that.
 In my app, I used this hook to "turn off" portions of my page that don't play a part in rendering the posts markup.
-For example, I disabled code that lazy-loads [firebase-auth.js](https://firebase.google.com/docs/web/setup).
+For example, I disabled code that lazy loads [firebase-auth.js](https://firebase.google.com/docs/web/setup).
 There's no user to sign in!